-This course is designed to educate the student with the social, intellectual, economic, and political developments that have molded the history of America from the end of the Civil War to the end of the Gulf War.
-This course will emphasize the cause and effect of developments and their influence on the modem America
+This course is designed to educate the student with the social. intellectual. economic. and developments that have molded the history of America from the end of the Civil War to the end of the Gulf War.
+This course will emphasize the cause and effect of developments and their influence on the modern America